 Today, The Duchess of Cambridge and The Royal Foundation hosted a symposium on early intervention, to provide social and emotional support for children in their early years at the Royal Society of Medicine in London.

-The Royal Foundation organised the symposium on Kate’s behalf, inviting leading academics and charities that are championing the importance of early intervention to make children healthier and more resilient later in life, thus avoid serious problems which often emerge only in adolescence or in adult years.
+The Royal Foundation organized the symposium on Catherine’s behalf, inviting leading academics and charities that are championing the importance of early intervention to make children healthier and more resilient later in life, thus avoiding serious problems which often emerge only in adolescence or in adult years.

 The focus of the symposium is a cause close to Duchess’ heart.
 Recently during the Royal Forum Duchess has spoken about her passion and indicated to continue focusing on mental health and early years.

 Ahead of the engagement Kensington Palace said: “Stemming originally from her interests in issues such as addiction and the effects of family breakdown, and her visits to charities and support organizations, Her Royal Highness has been struck time and time again by how so many of society’s greatest social and health challenges often stem from problems that start to manifest themselves in the earliest years of life.“

 Palace also remarked, “The symposium draws these strands together enabling the gathered experts to explore the potential for an integrated strategy on early intervention”.
 The Royal Foundation and Heads Together are working together on the mental health cause.

 Hosted by the Royal Foundation and chaired by President of the Royal Society for Medicine and Regius Professor of Psychiatry at King’s College London, Professor Sir Simon Wessely, The Symposium brought together academics, researchers, practitioners, educators, and charities to explore issues such as perinatal, maternal and infant mental health; parenting support and advice; and resources for schools and educators.